I almost got rid of my Glacier Express because it was playing…well, horrible.

 I feel like it’s not always obvious it’s the response that’s the issue.
 I swear sometimes I just think it’s a bit grabby/slippy but then changing it out awakens a completely new yoyo, other times it just plays the same but with slightly better response.

 I’ve ready somewhere on here that snow tires are consistently found to be on the thicker side.
-It’s might be by design, but regardless, summer tires are sold out everywhere, do people see a want/need for them.
+It’s might be by design, but regardless, summer tires are sold out everywhere, so people see a want/need for them.
 If you search “summer tires” here on the forum, people rave about the performance of their caribou yoyo after, and silicone is the best alternative.
-I just did half of my Leaf, and it does feel WAY better.
+I just did half of my Leaf in ultra grey, and it does feel WAY better.
 Thinking about doing the other half, but I’m enjoying it as is.

 Yeah, I have summer tires in almost all of my CLYWs and I can attest to the fact that they are awesome.
 I prefer silicone but summer tires are for sure the second best option.
 I wish all CLYW came with them stock.
 I truly don’t know why snow tires are so thick when every yoyo is better without them.